Groot3/Code-Challenge-Solutions/README.md

 # Code-Challenge-Solutions
-Daily code challenges from sites like Codewars &amp; Leetcode
+Challenges from sites like Codewars &amp; Leetcode, as well as a mix of small personal projects.

-This repository is for me to dump the challenges from Leetcode and Codewars.
-I'll be using these sites to work on understanding how to tackle problems.